ErikFaustmann/MCNCC/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

-- (optionally) in the datasets folder create two additonal folders with subsets, if you don't want to run through the whole dataset (depending on your gpu, this can take a long time).
-For example the first 50 track images and the corresponding reference images (An example for a Subset can be found in the excel file in the repository).
+- (optionally) in the datasets folder create two additonal folders with subsets or download the Subsets from this repository, if you don't want to run through the whole dataset (depending on your gpu, this can take a long time).
+For example the first 50 track images and the corresponding reference images.

 - create a virtual environment for this project and install all the necessary packages.
 What you need to istall: